gerithebiker/UnixSettingsFiles/README.md

 # UnixSettingsFiles
 I always struggled configure my Unix command line...
 I forgot this, and that, and then it did not work as I liked.
-I hope this will help, just pull on a new system, and everything is configured.
+I hope this will help, just clone this repo on a new system, run the config script, and everything is configured.

 Will see...